 After 7 o’clock in the evening, we finally walked back to our car.
 We stopped by the newly built baruk to watch a local band perform.
 When we got there, most of the ritual participants were walking back home, probably to freshen up after the long day.
-We didn’t stay very long as we were already exhausted.
+Since we were already exhausted, we didn’t stay very long.

 It’s a shame that we left early.
-Otherwise, we would’ve watched the bamboo climbing and inverse climbing demo that took place at the old baruk.
-The event is usually held in the afternoon but was delayed due to heavy rain.
+Otherwise, we would’ve watched the bamboo climbing and inverse climbing demo (which usually takes place in the afternoon) at the old baruk.

 My overall experience